jusbuckingham/kofa/README.md

 ## User Story
 As a user I want too..

-- Enter my zip code
+- Take a picture of my ballot.
-- See my full ballot
+- See my full ballot based on my address.
 - See suggestions and reasoning for voting for a candidate or proposition based on the objective net positve benifit to "Foundation Black Americans."
 - Have access to additional features if I create an account.